Ask Andrew – My wife doesn’t love me any more

 3. Don’t pressure or push for reassurance (that it will be OK).
 This puts you into enemy camp.
 Your goal is to be your wife’s ally not her enemy for filling up the hole inside her.
 Although it feels very personal, not all of her upset is to do with you!

 Finally, you will need support yourself during this period (and it is probably going to take months rather than weeks).
-So consider reading, ‘Learn to love yourself enough’.
+So consider reading, ‘My wife doesn’t love me any more’.
 These problems can be FIXED but it will take a lot of patience, under-standing and occasionally biting your tongue.
 But you know what, reading your letter, I think you can do it.